foggynight/tomb/README.md

 # rogue-like

-Take control of an indigenous Canadian in pre-colonial North America, lost in a procedurally generated forest.
+Get lost in a procedurally generated forest.

 As the title suggests, *rogue-like* is an ascii game inspired by the classic dungeon crawler *rogue*.